 "Good education has got to be good entertainment."

-Personally, by "entertainment" I think what Negroponte means is "engagement" or "meaning" or "personal involvement" and so on — this is how I take it.
+— Nicholas Negroponte By "entertainment" I think what Negroponte means is "engagement" or "meaning" or "personal involvement" and so on.
 Education is knowledge and information, but the hunger, drive, and the curiosity in the pursuit of understanding and meaning is emotional, it's human.
-Entertainment has gotten a bad rap I guess in popular culture.
+Entertainment has received a bad rap in popular culture.
 You know, if it's "entertainment" it can't be good for you.
 If it is "entertainment" learning must not be going on.
 Many presentation situations and education in general have a lot in common; there is nothing wrong with entertaining.
 The thing about entertainment is that it is other-focused, the way it should be.
 It's not about us, it's about them.
 Different audiences are "entertained" in different ways—it's up to us to figure out what the most effective methods are for stimulating, affecting, and informing.
 Entertainment is not necessarily a distraction, diversion, or escape.
 Entertainment in the best sense is about engagement, connection, and meaning as well.

 Related